DipanwitaManna16/Titanic-ML-Kaggle-Competition/README.md

 # Titanic-ML-Kaggle-Competition
-The competition is simple: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+The competition is simple: using machine learning algoritm to create a model that predicts which passengers survived the Titanic shipwreck.
+Dta Cleaning , Feature Enginnering , Building a model , Predictive Analysis